LANCommander/LANCommander.Servers.EliteForce/Documentation/Docker.md

 ## License
 cMod is distributed under its own license.
-This image contains only Docker build logic and helper scripts licensed under MIT.
+This repository contains only Docker build logic and helper scripts licensed under MIT.